 The laws controlling and prohibiting the possession, manufacturing, and distribution of drugs in New Jersey are varied, complex, and, in some instances, outdated as the present laws were largely passed in 1987 as part of the Comprehensive Drug Reform Act.
 In fact, there are so many laws governing controlled dangerous substances that there are two separate chapters with sub-parts in the New Jersey Criminal Code specifically describing drug crimes and their penalties.

 From major drug trafficking of heroin to simple marijuana possession, New Jersey drug laws are complicated and difficult to understand.
 Employing the services of a New Jersey drug lawyer to help you understand the nature of the charge and advocate the best possible defense is highly recommended.
 The most common drug-related crimes, such as the possession of marijuana, along with their penalties are summarized below.

 To learn about drug paraphernalia, which includes charges for pipes, wrappers, scales, empty bags, bongs, etc., contact our drug crimes lawyers in New Jersey at (732) 607-5553 today.

-It stands to reason that one faces stiffer penalties for distribution compared to mere possession.
-However, an effective drug crimes attorney may be able to challenge the stop, search, or seizure, and in certain instances may be able to challenge the accuracy of the state’s evidence and the laboratory reports leading to a dismissal of the case.
+It stands to reason that one faces stiffer penalties for drug distribution compared to mere drug possession.
+However, an effective NJ drug crime attorney may be able to challenge the stop, search, or seizure, and in certain instances may be able to challenge the accuracy of the state’s evidence and the laboratory reports leading to a dismissal of the case.